Ternopil Ivan Puluj National Technical University: The history of the university

-Considering the real developments and achievements of the teaching staff, the Regulation of the Cabinet of Ministers of Ukraine № 1536 from 30 December 1996 approved the creation of Ternopil Ivan Puluj State Technical University on the basis of Ternopil Instrument-Making Institute.
+Considering the real developments and achievements of the teaching staff, the Regulation of the Cabinet of Ministers of Ukraine No. 1536 from 30 December 1996 approved the creation of Ternopil Ivan Puluj State Technical University on the basis of Ternopil Instrument-Making Institute.
 Academician Shablii O.M. became the rector of the university.

 New specialisms of (computer, electrical, food and economic directions) were launched at the university.
 8 faculties were functioning within the university: Faculty of Computer Technologies, Faculty of Computer Information Systems and Software Engineering, Faculty of Electrical Engineering, Faculty of Food Processing Production, Faculty of Mechanical Engineering, Faculty of Economics and Entrepreneurship, Faculty of Management and Business in Production, Faculty of Testing Instruments and Radio Computer Systems.

-The 36 departments of the University trained bachelors, specialists and masters in 19 majors of basic and 22 majors of full higher education.
+The 36 departments of the university trained bachelors, specialists and masters in 19 majors of basic and 22 majors of full higher education.

-Our University is a prominent educational, scientific, engineering and cultural center in Western Ukraine.
-As of today in our region, this is the only comprehensive technical education institution that provides training of specialists of all educational qualification levels.
-This includes Doctors of Science, Doctors of Philosophy and Candidates of Science, and spans across area that not only includes Ternopil, but also Chernivtsi, Ivano-Frankivsk, Khmelnytsky and Rivne regions.

 Since 1999 the university has been a full member of the European University Association – an organization represents and supports more than 850 institutions of higher education in 47 countries, providing them with a forum for cooperation and exchange of information on higher education and research policies.
 Through its work and contacts with the European Commission, Parliament and other key decision-makers, EUA ensures universities’ interests and concerns are taken up with all key stakeholders.
 The university takes active part in fulfilling one of the main tasks of the association which is the creation of the European higher education space where students, teachers and scientists would be able to accomplish their own intentions and ideas on the basis of the established European educational norms.

 On 16 September 2005 Ternopil Ivan Puluj State Technical University joined the European Declaration of the higher educational institutions of the Magna Charta Universitatum comprising fundamental principles, rights and duties of the universities as the outposts of culture, knowledge and research and uniting 816 Universities from 86 Countries.

 In the same year under the guidance of Sc.D, Professor Yasniy P.V. the first regional academy CISCO and Institute of Entrepreneurship, that train specialists in the field of computer networks were created.
 After graduation graduates receive an internationally recognized certificate.

-In 2003, the largest in the region sports and health, and social and cultural center “Polytechnic” was put into operation.
+In 2003, the largest in the region sports and health, and social and cultural center "Polytechnic" was put into operation.

-On March 16, 2007, Sc.D., Professor Merited Figure of Science and Technology of Ukraine Yasniy P.V. was elected the rector of the TSTU.
+On 16 March 2007, Sc.D., Professor Merited Figure of Science and Technology of Ukraine Yasniy P.V. was elected the rector of the TSTU.